 Note that different funders and institutions may require deposition in different specific repositories.
 There are no restrictions on the number of repositories in which a manuscript may be self-archived, so authors will be able to meet self-archiving requirements by ensuring that the article is available in all of the specified repositories within the required embargo period.

 Our free OA Funding and Policy Support Service can provide advice on meeting multiple OA policies.

 8. Will publishing with either Springer or Palgrave Macmillan allow me to meet my policy requirements?

-Authors publishing via the OA route with Springer and Palgrave Macmillan are able to comply with all funder and institutional OA policies for books and chapters worldwide.
+Authors publishing via the gold OA route with Springer and Palgrave Macmillan are able to comply with all funder and institutional OA policies for books and chapters worldwide.